 The United States Attorney’s Office for the District of South Carolina is one of 93 such offices in the United States.
 The United States Attorney is appointed by, and serves at the pleasure of, the President of the United States.
 The United States Attorney is the chief federal law enforcement officer of the United States within his or her jurisdiction.
-Beth Drake currently serves as the United States Attorney for the District of South Carolina.
+Sherri A. Lydon currently serves as the United States Attorney for the District of South Carolina.

 The United States Attorney’s Office for the District of South Carolina has offices in Columbia, Greenville, Florence and Charleston.
 The U.S. Attorney’s Office represents the interests of the United States in civil, criminal and appellate litigation.
 The U.S. Attorney’s Office receives civil and criminal referrals from federal agencies and law enforcement, which the U.S. Attorney reviews in deciding whether to bring or defend an action.